 Let us first understand what Cyber Threat Intelligence is.
 Do not look at CTI as a cure for all cyber threats.
-It is not a magic wand that will predict all future attacks; or the one-stop measure to cure all cyber threats.
-CTI checks the history of such attacks & incidents and by understanding the mechanics of the internal environment, finds out what is most vulnerable while developing a defense strategy.
+It is not a magic wand that will predict all future attacks or a one-stop measure to cure all cyber threats.
+CTI checks the history of such attacks & incidents and by understanding the mechanics of the internal environment find out what is most vulnerable while developing a defense strategy.

 Now, why do you need such a defense system?
 Just imagine your data or confidential communication or intellectual property being stolen by a cyber attack and being sold to a competitor.
-CTI identifies your vulnerabilities and weak points, and helps protect them.
+CTI identifies your vulnerabilities and weak points and helps protect them.
 The longer you have CTI, the better it gets.
-It identifies the stage of attack and reacts accordingly.
-While guarding you against attacks, the CTI system can analyses the attacks and find trends.
-It can identify the common causes and understand a common vulnerability within your system that has allowed attacks to reach you; and can prevent further attacks in an even better manner.
+It identifies the stage of an attack and reacts accordingly.
+While guarding you against attacks, the CTI system can analyze the attacks and find trends.
+It can identify the common causes and understand a common vulnerability within your system that has allowed attacks to reach you and can prevent further attacks in an even better manner.

 How does Cyber Threat Intelligence work?

 Cyber Intelligence makes it easier for the administration to take decisions.
 They do not have to rely on hunches and give real information based on trends and history.
 Your organization can reveal which component is weak or which loophole can be a big threat.
 CTI will change the detection and security game from “We are being attacked with malware” to “an actor group from Northern China is attempting to attack us”.
 It can help you know the trends among your competitors, and protect confidential personally identifiable information (PII).

 CTI is a growing science.
 As such, CTI might not take into account some aspects that your organization should.
 Here is how it happens.